sveetch/rstview/README.rst

 Installation
 ============

-Just register the app in your project settings like this :
+Register the app in your project settings like this :

 .. sourcecode:: python